 I prefer to sweeten things naturally with fruit juice or dried fruit.

-We do still have a kettle but it is rarely used.
-Tom uses it for his Aeropress coffee maker once a day and once a week or so to make pasta.
-I don’t drink coffee or tea.
-I’m not sure we would replace the kettle when it breaks (as it inevitably will some time soon as we’ve had it for around five years).
+We do still have a kettle but only boil it to make pasta.
+Tom uses a coffee machine and I don’t drink coffee or tea.
+I’m not sure we would replace the kettle when it breaks (as it inevitably will some time soon as we’ve had it for around six years).
 It takes up valuable space in our tiny kitchen and, considering the number of times we use it, could probably get by with just a pan on the stove.
 I would prefer to use an induction stove but our current rental home has gas.

 I stopped buying this because we seemed to go through loads of it and it was a terrible waste of paper.
 Now, if we need to mop something up, I keep some old clothes or tea towels on hand as rags.

 This is a recent one.
 I had pared back so much on the kinds of foods we were buying that I was only using the freezer to store bread and garden peas.
-We now buy fresh baguettes from our local Lidl every day (a half-mile walk from our house) and fresh peas when they are in season.
-I do miss having frozen peas but it didn’t seem worth keeping the freezer on just for this purpose.
 We still have the freezer because it belongs to our landlord, but I relished unplugging it and cleaning it out.
 It now houses our collection of shopping bags.
+Update 2021 We plugged the freezer back in as we moved back to a weekly shop during the pandemic.
+I was very glad we still had it.

 Spare cutlery set